ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 User rejection

-The best ERP in the world is useless if teams don't use it.
+Even an excellent ERP is useless if teams don't use it.
 Resistance to change is the silent killer of migration projects.

 Each phase is designed to minimize risk and guarantee business continuity.
 No big bang -- a gradual, controlled transition.